|

-At Mer-Con, we’ve seen firsthand how common design mistakes can affect comfort, functionality, and long-term satisfaction.
-That’s why working with experienced custom builders can make all the difference.
-We know how to spot potential issues before they happen and guide you through smart, practical decisions.
+At Mer-Con, we’ve seen how small design decisions can ripple into daily life.
+A room that never feels warm.
+An entryway that’s always cluttered.
+A layout that looks great on paper but feels awkward once you’re living in it.
+That’s why working with an experienced custom builder can make all the difference.
+We don’t just build homes.
+We help you think through how you’ll live in them, spotting potential issues early and guiding you toward choices that hold up over time.
 Here are some of those common mistakes and how we can help you avoid them: 1.
 Ignoring Lot Orientation and Sun Exposure

 One of the most common mistakes is placing a home on a lot without considering how the sun moves throughout the day.

-In Alberta, smart orientation, like positioning main living spaces to the south, can bring in warm natural light and even reduce heating costs in the winter.
-On the other hand, too many west-facing windows often lead to uncomfortable glare and afternoon heat buildup.
-Custom builders plan layouts to make the most of the sun’s path, bringing you bright, comfortable spaces without the downsides.
+In Alberta, smart orientation, can change how a home feels year-round.
+Placing main living spaces to the south invites in natural light and passive warmth during the winter months.
+It can even ease heating costs without sacrificing comfort.
+On the other hand, too many west-facing windows, often mean harsh glare and overheated rooms in the afternoon.
+Custom builders design with the sun’s daily path in mind.
+The goal is bright, welcoming spaces that feel good to live in, without fighting heat, glare, or wasted energy.
 A well-oriented home is brighter, cozier, and more energy-efficient year-round.
 2. Underestimating Weather Exposure in Alberta

 Cutting back on insulation or window quality might seem like a quick way to save money, but in Alberta’s long winters, it’ll cost you more in the long run.